Classic Japan Autumn Tour

 After paying our respects with a sombering visit to Hiroshima Peace Park, we journey to nearby Miyajima island, home to the World Heritage listed Itsukushima Shrine and its stunning ‘floating’ torii gate.
-We also visit the magnificent gardens of Korakuen (one of Japan’s “Three Great Gardens”) and Ritsurin, both masterpieces of Japanese garden design.
+We also visit Korakuen (one of Japan’s “Three Great Gardens”) and Ritsurin, a masterpiece of Japanese garden design.

-Our trip also includes a visit to Mount Koya, the center of Shingon Buddhism, where we overnight at a temple lodging (shukubo) and get a glimpse at the daily lives of monks.
+Our trip also includes a visit to Mount Koya, the center of Shingon Buddhism, where we overnight at a temple lodging (shukubo), visit the amazing Okunoin cemetery, and get a glimpse at the daily lives of monks.

 This is the tour that shows you the postcard shots, the history, and the secret hot spots of Japan.
 Book now for our early bird special – all you need is your camera and passport!

 This tour provides a wealth of incredible photography opportunities and unlike any other during Japan’s autumn season.
 We visit a selection of incredibly photogenic sights where you’ll learn how to improve your photography and create the images you’ve always wanted to.

 - Autumn colours at their peak during the season!

 - Tofukuji Temple – one of Kyoto’s most famous autumn colour spots.